rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And for a long time there really wasn't very much hope
 *  at all, you just had to go through it.
 *  But recently there was a method that was developed
-*  and it's very effective and it is called IRT,
+*  and it's very effective.
+*  And it is called IRT, which stands for
-*  which stands for Image Rehearsal Therapy.
+*  Image Rehearsal Therapy.
 *  And its basis comes back to something that in fact we,
 *  I think hopefully published the first evidence in humans of
 *  some years ago now, called memory reconsolidation.